treetoplearning/Taproot/2_Variables.md

 ### **Excercise 1: Printing Variables**
 ---

-We've learned that all it takes is an identifier, or the name that we use to refer to the variable, the assignment operator, and a value for the variable.
+We've learned that all it takes is an identifier, or the name that we use to refer to the variable, the assignmzent operator, and a value for the variable.

 We can even combine some of the knowledge that we learned last week with our *print* statement.
 To print variables just put their names in a print statement.
 To print multiple variables, just put a comma between the variable names.